You are here

 This year’s annual conference will focus on opportunities and challenges in the emerging data economy.
 Representatives from the European Institutions, SME and SME associations, standardisation organisations, as well as other key stakeholders participating in the standards development process at national and European level will discuss how standards can help remove the barriers that prevent small players such as SMEs from exploiting the full potential of the data economy or even from being able to trade at all.

-Square Brussels Meeting Centre, Coudenberg 3, 1000 Bruxelles
+Panoramic Hall, Square Brussels Meeting Centre, Coudenberg 3, 1000 Brussels

 Nearby metro, tram and bus stations: Parc, Palais, Royale, Trône and Bruxelles Central